Ron Cottrell

 Ron Cottrell (born October 11, 1960) is an American basketball coach.
-He is the head men's basketball coach at Houston Christian University in Houston, Texas.
+He is most known for being the head men's basketball coach at Houston Christian University in Houston, Texas from 1990 to 2024.
 After beginning his career as a student assistant on Nolan Richardson's staff at Arkansas, Cottrell took over as Athletic Director and head men's basketball coach at Houston Christian, then known as Houston Baptist.
-From 1998-07, the Huskies made the NAIA men's basketball tournament each season.
+From 1998 to 2007, the Huskies made the NAIA men's basketball tournament each season.
 On December 7, 2021, Cottrell earned his 500th win as a head coach.
+On March 7, 2024, it was announced that HCU and Cottrell would be parting ways after 34 years.